Third World Liberation Front strikes of 1968: TWLF demands

 The BSU/TWLF strike that began on November 6, 1968 was catalyzed by the suspension of graduate student and Black Panther Minister of Education George Mason Murray.
 There was an approximate 15% reduction in student attendance in November at the start of the strike, but police were called to campus anyway on that first day.
 Police brutality was a common sight throughout the strike.
 From that moment on, these students would remain on strike for 5 months until March 21, 1969.

 Negative and violent interactions between police and students lead Dr. Smith to close campus for a week and faculty meetings ensued.
 Appeals by Professor S. I. Hayakawa to support President Smith's request to reinstate Murray were made to the faculty members, who were also considering striking as well.
 It was highlighted that Murray was "suspended without due process" by a faculty grievance committee.
 When campus reopened on November 20, 1968, only 10% of students returned for the school-wide discussion on current state of affairs.
-After disagreeable interactions with students, Dr. Smith resigned on November 26, and Professor Hayakawa becomes acting president.
+After disagreeable interactions with students, Dr. Smith resigned on November 26, and Professor Hayakawa became acting president.
 On December 11, the campus American Federation of Teachers (AFT) also join the strike to have trustees meet eye to eye with the students.

 On January 6, 1969, acting President Hayakawa ordered that there shall be no more gatherings at the center of campus.
 Yet, two days later, campus AFT members and students continued to strike on campus.
 Despite many judicial actions to order AFT members and students to disband, striking continued.
 On February 29, it was decided that Murray, along with the Black Studies Department Chair, would not be rehired, further perpetuating the desire to strike.
 After another month of violence and striking, on March 20, 1969, the TWLF, BSU, and members of the selection committee of San Francisco State College came to an agreement, ending the strike the following day.